-- 3.11 We require applicants to take an initial meter reading for all RHI-relevant meters and provide this as part of their application for accreditation, as the date on which the application is submitted will often coincide with the date of accreditation (see Volume 1, chapter 2 for more information on date of accreditation). - 3.12 The same time periods apply to the relevant energy measurement readings for biomethane producers.
+3.11 We require applicants to take an initial meter reading for all RHI-relevant meters and provide this as part of their application for accreditation, as the date on which the application is submitted will often coincide with the date of accreditation (see Volume 1, chapter 2 for more information on date of accreditation).

+9 Please note that as of 1st April 2021, the 'simple' and 'complex' classifications were removed from the scheme.
+As such, any installation that was previously classified as a 'simple' will be considered 'standard' as of 1st April 2021 and any system classified as 'complex' will be considered 'multiple' as of 1st April 2021.
+10 Here, 'meter' refers to both heat meters and steam measuring equipment (or steam 'meters') and where relevant gas and electricity meters for where 'proxy measurements' are used if additional gas and electricity back up heat generation plant is on the heating system.
+Further information on meters and metering requirements can be found in volume 1, chapter 13.

+- 3.12 The same time periods apply to the relevant energy measurement readings for biomethane producers.
 The initial reading must be taken within the three days prior to the date of submission of their application.
-Participants will then need to take back up heat generation plant is on the heating system.
-Further information on meters and metering requirements can be found in volume 1, chapter 13.

-Please note that as of 1st April 2021, the 'simple' and 'complex' classifications were removed from the scheme.
-As such, any installation that was previously classified as a 'simple' will be considered 'standard' as of 1st April 2021 and any system classified as 'complex' will be considered 'multiple' as of 1st April 2021.
-Here, 'meter' refers to both heat meters and steam measuring equipment (or steam 'meters') and where relevant gas and electricity meters for where 'proxy measurements' are used if additional gas and electricity subsequent meter readings quarterly or monthly as set out above.
+Participants will then need to take subsequent meter readings quarterly or monthly as set out above.
 The month or quarter will run from the installation's date of accreditation.
-All meter readings must be taken within +/- three days of this date.

-- 3.13 For example, a 100kWth installation that has a date of accreditation of 1 November 2017 will need to take their first quarterly meter reading within +/- three days of 1 February 2018.
+All meter readings must be taken within +/- three days of this date. - 3.13 For example, a 100kWth installation that has a date of accreditation of 1 November 2017 will need to take their first quarterly meter reading within +/- three days of 1 February 2018.
 A 2MWth installation accredited on the same day will need to take their first monthly meter readings within +/- three days of 1 December 2017.
 Participants will then have up to one month after the end of the relevant monthly/ quarterly period to submit their meter readings to us. - 3.14 It is in your interest to submit your required data to us early on in your submission window as we will only begin to process your payment once we have received your data.
 The sooner you submit your data the less time you may need to wait to receive your payment (subject to any queries we may have about any of the periodic data submitted).